Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software

 \subsection{Monte Carlo Dropout-Based Uncertainty Quantification}

-Bayesian probabilistic theory~\cite{bernardo2009bayesian} has been shown as a universal theoretical framework for uncertainty reasoning, and as discussed in Section~\ref{subsec:uq_dl}, MC-dropout is a Bayesian approximation for quantifying uncertainty.
+Bayesian probabilistic theory~\cite{bernardo2009bayesian} is a universal theoretical framework for uncertainty reasoning, and as discussed in Section~\ref{subsec:uq_dl}, MC-dropout is a Bayesian approximation for quantifying uncertainty.
 Hence, we adopt MC-Dropout as the UQ method and inject inference-time activated dropout layers into the pre-trained \sdm{s}.
 By doing so, we build uncertainty-aware variants of the original models.
 Specifically, for a \sdm $f$, we first build its variant as $f^p$ by applying dropout layers with dropout rate $p$.
 Next, we let $f^p$ make $T$ predictions for a given image input $X$ to obtain a sample of outputs $O=\{f^p_t\}_{t=1}^T$.
-The outputs $O$ represent a sample from the model's predictive distribution, and MC-Dropout quantifies the uncertainty of $f_p$'s outputs by extracting information regarding the variability of the $T$ predictions.
-We set $T$ to 20 following the guidelines by Gal and Ghahramani~\cite{gal2016dropout}.
+The outputs $O$ represent a sample from the model's predictive distribution, and MC-Dropout quantifies the uncertainty of $f^p$'s outputs by extracting information regarding the variability of the $T$ predictions.
+We set $T$ to 20 according to existing guidelines~\cite{gal2016dropout}. \looseness=-1